Y’know, I’ll be honest.

 1. Preheat large skillet on medium heat.
 Throw in chicken breasts straight from freezer (hell with defrosting).
 Cover.

-2. Peel and cut carrots, throw in with chicken.
-Cover.
+2. Peel and cut carrots into chunks.
+Throw in with chicken.

-5. When veggies are cooked, use lid as a strainer to carefully drain excess liquid from skillet.
+4. When chicken is mostly cooked, use lid as a strainer to carefully drain excess liquid from skillet.
 Don’t screw this up or your food goes down the sink.

-6. Crack in two eggs and stir them in.
+6. Throw in the peas.
+Once they’re thawed, crack in an egg and stir it in.
 Extra protein, bro.

-7. When eggs are no longer translucent, coat everything with a layer of marinara sauce.
+7. When eggs are no longer translucent, coat everything with a thick blanket of marinara sauce.
 Stir until cooked.

 Carb – 30g